 *Providence Medical Group Midwives are not currently providing labor and delivery care at Providence Medford Medical Center.

 Your Providence team strives to provide continuous labor support during your stay.
-Studies show women with continuous labor support are less likely to have a cesarean birth, less likely to use synthetic oxytocin to speed labor along and are generally more satisfied with their birth experience.* The C-section rate among our midwifery patients is 20 percent, compared to the national average of 31 percent.
+Studies show women with continuous labor support are less likely to have a cesarean birth, less likely to use synthetic oxytocin to speed labor along and are generally more satisfied with their birth experience.

 Your Providence care team honors your birth preferences – and that includes pain management.
 We offer a full range of pain management options, including epidurals, to accommodate your needs and desires.